 Judging will be performed anonymously by the Palm Harbor 9/11 Memorial Event Committee.

-• Originality: the essay provides a thoughtful, original reflection on the events of 9/11.
+• Originality: the essay provides a thoughtful, original reflection.

-• Conventions: proper conventions of standard English grammar are followed.
+• Conventions: proper use of standard English grammar is followed.

 • Font should be 12-point, Times New Roman, and the paper is double-spaced.